myConsciousness/atproto.dart/packages/bluesky_cli/README.md

     --verbose     Enable verbose logging.

 Available commands:
-  actor-suggestions    Show the actor suggestions. actor-typeahead      Show the typeahead for actors. delete               Delete a specific content from repository. feed                 Show the feed of specific actor. follow               Follow an user. followers            Show the followers.
+  actors-typeahead     Show the typeahead for actors. delete               Delete a specific contents from repository. feed                 Show the feed of specific actor. follow               Follow an user. followers            Show the followers.